 - 1 cup full-fat coconut milk

-- 2 ½ cups bone broth or chicken broth
+- 2 ½ cups beef broth

-- 1 bag frozen peas
+- 1 10oz bag frozen peas

-- 1 bag frozen green beans
+- 1 10oz bag frozen green beans

-- 1 bag frozen corn (optional)
+- 1 10oz bag frozen corn (optional)

-- 2 bags frozen tater tots
+- 2 16oz bags frozen tater tots

 Instructions

-- Heat the olive oil in a large heavy-bottomed Dutch oven or saucepot over medium-high heat.
+- Brown beef.
+Heat the olive oil in a large heavy-bottomed Dutch oven or saucepot over medium-high heat.
 Add the ground beef and brown, breaking into small pieces with a spatula.
 Transfer the cooked beef to a plate and set aside.

-- In the same dutch oven, add 1 tablespoon of ghee.
+- Sauté vegetables.
+In the same dutch oven, add 1 tablespoon of ghee.
 Add the onions, mushrooms, thyme, sage, and garlic.
 Cook for 6 to 10 minutes, until the onions are transparent and the mushrooms have softened.
 Add the salt and pepper and stir.

 Notes